mstksg/inCode/copy/entries/advent-gol.md

 can compute the "single neighbor" contribution (expensive) it has *one time*, and then *repeat that same contribution* to every occurrence of a stack.
-So if a stack is repeated ten times over ten different xy stacks, you only need to compute it once and propagate it to all $9 \times 10$ neighbors of those stacks (nine neighbors, including self, times each of the 10 repetitions), for a savings of x90!
+So if a stack is repeated ten times over ten different xy stacks, you only need to compute it once and propagate it to all 9x10 neighbors of those stacks (nine neighbors, including self, times each of the 10 repetitions), for a savings of x90!
 This can be done by storing map of stacks to contributions as a cache.